replicatedhq/kurl.sh/src/markdown-pages/install-with-kurl/migrating-csi.md

 ### Known issues

-It is important to note that migrating to a different storage provisioner, such as OpenEBS and Rook, from Longhorn can come with its own set of challenges and difficulties.
+It is important to note that migrating to a different storage provisioner, such as Rook and OpenEBS, from Longhorn can come with its own set of challenges and difficulties.
 We have found that the Longhorn storage provisioner has caused several operational issues in the past, which is why we have chosen to prioritize other options.

 #### Pods stuck in Terminating or Creating state

 One of the most common problems that may arise during the migration process is Pods getting stuck in the Terminating or Creating state.
-This can happen when the Pods are trying to be scaled down or up but are not able to do so due to some underlying issue.
+This can happen when the Pods are trying to be scaled down or up but are not able to do so due to some underlying issue with Longhorn.
 In this case, it is recommended to restart the Kubelet service on all nodes.
 This can be done by opening new sessions to the nodes and running the command below to restart the Kubelet service.

 ```
 $ sudo systemctl restart kubelet
 ```

-#### Restore original number of Volume replicas
+#### How to restore the original number of Volume replicas

 To ensure a smooth migration process, when executed on a single node cluster, all Longhorn volumes are scaled down to 1 replica.
 This is done to make it easier to identify any issues that may arise during the migration, as scaling up the number of replicas can potentially mask the underlying problem.
 Despite the migration not being successful, the volumes will remain at 1 replica in order to identify the root cause of the failure.
 If necessary you can restore the original number of replicas by running the following command: